 There are many important differences between a consumer proposal and bankruptcy.
 We’ll explain them according to four main differentiators: how they affect your assets, how long they take, their impact on your credit, and their cost.

-The biggest difference between a consumer proposal and bankruptcy is the impact on your assets.
-A consumer proposal allows you to renegotiate your unsecured debts (credit cards, lines of credit, etc.) and keep your assets and secured debts, like your mortgage and car loan, separate.
-If you file for bankruptcy, unsecured debts are eliminated but certain assets may be seized to reimburse your creditors.
-However, filing for bankruptcy doesn’t mean you will lose everything.
+If you file for bankruptcy, your unsecured debts are eliminated but certain assets may be seized to reimburse your creditors.
+Filing for bankruptcy doesn’t mean you will lose everything though.
 Each province has a list of assets that are exempt from seizure.

 A consumer proposal offers more flexibility in its duration.
+In other words, it can last longer and help keep your monthly payment low.
 As an agreement between you and your creditors, your LIT will work with you to determine the length of time it will take for you to complete payments, up to a maximum of five years.

 Bankruptcies are generally shorter in length than consumer proposals.
-For a first-time bankruptcy, you can complete the process in as few as nine months.
+You can complete the process in as few as nine months for a first-time bankruptcy.
 If you are required to make surplus income payments, the process is extended an extra 12 months.

-A consumer proposal and bankruptcy will both have an impact on your credit history.
-However, a consumer proposal is less serious.
+A consumer proposal and bankruptcy will both have an impact your credit.
+However, a consumer proposal is the less serious one.
 After filing a consumer proposal, your credit report will indicate an R7 rating for either three years after you complete your payments or six years after you initially file, whichever comes first.

 After filing for bankruptcy, your credit report will indicate an R9 rating, which is the lowest rating you can have.
 Depending on certain circumstances, a first-time bankruptcy will remain on your credit report for six to seven years from the date you are discharged.

-As part of the financial recovery process, for both the consumer proposal and bankruptcy, you must complete credit counselling that will help you rebuild your credit and teach the essentials of sound money management for a debt-free future.
+As part of the financial recovery process, for both the consumer proposal and bankruptcy, you must complete credit counselling that will help you rebuild your credit and teach the essentials of sound money management.

 There are costs and fees associated with both a consumer proposal and bankruptcy.
 These costs are incorporated into your monthly payment.

-The cost of bankruptcy is based on your income.
+The cost of a bankruptcy is based on your income.
 The higher your income, the more you will be required to pay in surplus income payments.
-Another difference with the consumer proposal is that your monthly payments for bankruptcy can change.
-If your income increases, so will your monthly payments in a bankruptcy.
+Your monthly payments for a bankruptcy may also change.
+If your income increases, so will your monthly payments. .